Science Fair Project Ideas

 Experiment with different fan speeds and measure the air temperature of the air exiting the tube.
 Compare this to the air temperature going in.
 Try making the tube gap narrower (flatter) or wider (less flat) to see how this affects the exit air temperature.
 What happens to the air speed through the tube the narrower (flatter) it becomes?
 Why is this?
 Comment on the apparent trade off between fan power and the level of cooling due to a narrower or wider tube gap.

 You can make ice for free for this DIY air conditioner.
 On winter days where it's -18 degrees Celsius or colder (-18 degrees Celsius is typical freezer temperature), you can freeze water outdoors and then store it in your freezer for use in the summer.
 This way you don't use any electricity to freeze the water in the freezer.
 This saves money, and it's actually good to have a freezer full of ice anyway.
 It runs more efficiently because it uses less energy to maintain the internal temperature when you open and close it.
-Looking at ways to save energy, as just described, is always a good topic to consider when exploring different science fair project ideas.
+Looking at ways to save energy, as just described, is always a good topic to consider when exploring different project ideas.

 Science Fair Project Ideas — Radiant Cooling

-This is among the more advanced of the science fair project ideas.
+This is among the more advanced of the project ideas.
 The purpose of this experiment is to observe the level of radiant cooling during clear cloudless nights.
 Radiant cooling is caused by the loss of heat due to thermal radiation emission.
 Radiation is one of the modes of heat transfer, in addition to conduction and convection.
 A clear, cloudless night (where you can see the stars) allows an object to transfer heat energy (by way of thermal radiation) to the night sky, where the night sky is simply a "very cold object" into which heat energy is transferred.
 This is the same as transferring heat from a hotter object to a colder object by bringing them into physical contact.

 This is an easy experiment to set up.
 You can use an everyday tin container and place a temperature probe inside it, taped to the bottom, as shown.
 You then place a sheet of styrofoam underneath the container and wrap an old newspaper around the outside of the container.
 This serves to help insulate the temperature probe from unwanted heat sources, such as the ground and the outside air around the container.
 This helps ensure that the main source of heat transfer comes from radiation exchange with the clear sky, directly above the temperature probe, which is what we are controlling for in this experiment.